-Part 3: 15 RP-LF addresses matters relating to land and freshwater and generally seeks to avoid any loss of values associated with freshwater, including wetlands, in accordance with the requirements of the NPS-FM.
-As aforementioned, it is anticipated that the proposal will provide for ecological restoration and/or enhancement of riparian areas and/or wetlands.
-Moreover, erosion and sediment control measures will be in place during any earthworks, ensuring that there is no adverse effect on water quality.
+Section 3 addresses matters relating to water and generally seeks to avoid any loss of values associated with freshwater, including wetlands, in accordance with the requirements of the NPS-FM.
+As noted, the proposal will involve riparian planting along the Mangawhero Stream and the restoration of adjacent wetlands.
+Erosion and Sediment control measures will be in place during any earthworks, ensure that there is no adverse effect on water quality.

-This chapter also addresses matters relating to the discharge of contaminants onto or into land and seeks to manage these discharges to avoid adverse effects on human health, water quality, aquatic ecosystems and on the relationship that tangata whenua as kaitiaki have with their identified taonga such as ancestral lands, water and wāhi tapu.
-In this instance, it is anticipated that no work will be required in any areas of potential contamination and if the event of any unexpected discovery of contaminants, procedure will be covered by conditions of consent.
-Further, no chemicals are used in the operation of the solar farm (e.g., for washing of panels) Accordingly, no discharge of contaminants is anticipated.
+Section 5 addresses matters relating to the discharge of contaminants onto or into land and seeks to manage these discharges to avoid adverse effects on human health, water quality, aquatic ecosystems and on the relationship that tangata whenua as kaitiaki have with their identified taonga such as ancestral lands, water and wāhi tapu.
+In this instance a PSI has been completed which identifies some areas of potential contamination - located adjacent to existing farm buildings and effluent ponds.
+No work is proposed in those areas and the unexpected discovery of contaminants will be covered by conditions of consent.
+Further, no chemicals are used in the operation of the solar farm (e.g., for washing of panels).
+Accordingly, no discharge of contaminants is anticipated.

-Overall, it is considered that the proposal is consistent with the direction, objectives, and policies of the One Plan.
+Overall, the proposal is considered to be consistent with the direction provided by the WRP.

-Manawatū District Plan
+Matamata-Piako District Plan